-If you are thinking of taking the plunge and becoming a freelancer, this list of professions could give you an idea of what you could do to be a successful work from home freelancer.
+If you are thinking of taking the plunge and becoming self-employed, this list of freelance professions could give you an idea of what you could do to be a successful work from home freelancer.

 - Freelance Copywriter – Copywriters are the lifeblood of today’s modern marketing methods and play a vital role in content marketing, SEO, and brand strengthening.
 If you’ve got a good grasp of words and like researching and learning about new topics, then this career could be for you.
 What’s more is that you could set up and go with just a laptop, which also allows you the flexibility of being able to work anywhere.

 - Graphic Designer – Micro Biz Mag(2) highlighted that the search term ‘Freelance Graphic Designer’ receives 2,400 monthly searches in the UK, which means freelance graphic designers are in demand!
 According to the Creative Industries Council(3), approximately 1 in 8 UK businesses in in the creative industry.
 This combined with the increasing demand by other industries who might not want to pay agency rates means there are a lot of opportunities for freelance designers.
 Research by the freelancer club states that “the average hourly rate for a freelance graphic designer in the UK is around £27.50.”(4)